polyluxus/polycv/README.md

-# polycv - A latex class for writing curriculum vitaes
+# polycv - A latex class for writing curriculum vitae

 I previously used the package [koma-moderncvclassic](https://ctan.org/pkg/koma-moderncvclassic) to prepare my CV, and I was actually quite satisfied with the look of it.